rockuutree/gift-finder/README.md

 Development configuration is stored in `.env.development`.

-In order to make API requests to Foundry, CORS must be configured for the stack to allow `http://localhost:8080` to load resources.
-If this has not been configured and you are unable to request this, you can alternatively generate your project again with `--corsProxy true` to use a proxy for API requests during local development.
+In order to make API requests to Foundry, a CORS proxy has been set up for local development which may be removed if the stack is configured to allow `http://localhost:8080` to load resources.
 The configured OAuth client must also allow `http://localhost:8080/auth/callback` as a redirect URL.

 ## Deploying